fwydmutton/fwydmutton/README.md

 ## Hey!
 I’m Kunal,
 A beginner freelancer exploring tech and design.

 I build and explore things in tech with a focus on simplicity and learning.
 I work mainly on Linux and enjoy customizing my system and understanding how it works.
-I create websites using WordPress, HTML, CSS, and JavaScript, keeping them clean, fast, and practical.
-I am learning programming step by step and build small projects, including games, to improve my skills.
+Furthermore, I create websites using WordPress, HTML, CSS, and JavaScript, keeping them clean, fast and practical.
+I am learning programming step by step and building small projects, including games, to strengthen my skills.
 I also work with tools like Python, C++, and SQLite when needed.
 Alongside development, I design simple and clean UI, aiming for a smooth user experience.
-I like combining code and design to create useful projects and keep improving with each one.

 Still early in the journey, focused on learning and improving.